turbot/tailpipe-plugin-aws/docs/tables/aws_vpc_flow_log/queries.md

   start_time desc;
 ```

-### Track traffic to a specific instance
+### Track Traffic to a Specific Instance

-Find all traffic related to a particular EC2 instance.
+Retrieve all network traffic related to a particular EC2 instance.

 ```sql
 select